togashidm/Machine-Learning-ExerciseTracking/README.md

 *   time & date (cvtd_timestamp)
 *   Four (4) time variables (raw_timestample_part_1 & raw_timestample_part_1, new_window, num_window);

-A total of 8 remainder variables
+A total of 8 remainder variables.
 In summary, the experiment recorded a total number of 160 (36 + 16 + 100 + 8) variables.

 Each individual performed 5 "classes" of exercises.
 Each exercise was repeat 10 times.
 All together derived a total of 19642 recorded observables, which were then split by Coursera into two files: